See also: Perseverance, Never Give Up and Energy

 強大 can mean mighty, powerful, large, formidable, or strong.

-This term is often used to describe soldiers/troops/warriors, and whole armies.
+This term is often used to describe soldiers/troops/warriors and whole armies.

 強壯 is an adjective that means powerful or strong.